hawtio/hawtio/BUILDING.md

 Before you can begin, you'll need to install the [hawtio](http://hawt.io/) dependencies first.

-## Installing Local Dependencies
+## Installing npm, TypeScript, Grunt

-To install all of the required local dependencies you first need to install [npm](https://npmjs.org/) e.g. by [installing nodejs](http://nodejs.org/).
+To install all of the required dependencies you first need to install [npm](https://npmjs.org/) e.g. by [installing nodejs](http://nodejs.org/).
 If you're on OS X we recommend just installing [npm](https://npmjs.org/) directly rather than via things like homebrew to get the latest npm crack.

-Then you should be able to run:

-    cd hawtio-web
-    npm install

-If this fails it could be you need a newer [npm](https://npmjs.org/) installation.

-## Installing Global Dependencies

 In order to make use of [TypeScript](http://typescriptlang.org/) you will need to install the compiler globally.
 Installing a dependency globally allows you to access the the dependency directly from your shell.